MediScribe/docjet-mobile/code-review.md

     *   Fix N+1 (likely requires DataSource interface change).
     *   Log errors properly in the loop.
 3.  **Eliminate `testingSetCurrentRecordingPath` (#3).** Refactor DataSource state.
+4.  **Refactor `AudioLocalDataSourceImpl` (#4).** Extract concatenation logic (and potentially others) into separate services/classes to fix SRP violation.
-4.  **Evaluate & potentially remove the Use Case layer (#4).** Simplify if possible.
+5.  **Evaluate & potentially remove the Use Case layer (#5).** Simplify if possible.
-5. Clean up any remaining low-priority crap (#5) only when the critical shit works.
+6. Clean up any remaining low-priority crap (#6) only when the critical shit works.

 Stop admiring the one clean bathroom.
-Fix the fucking sewer line (Repository) and the leaky faucet (DataSource hack).
+Fix the fucking sewer line (Repository), the leaky faucet (DataSource hack), and stop the water heater from trying to do too much (DataSource SRP).
 Execute.